pcdslab/ProteoRift/README.md

 `conda activate proteorift`

 ### Database Search
-Our pipeline is using two models.
-You can train specollate model using [Specollate](https://github.com/pcdslab/SpeCollate).
-You can train the proteorift model using Section 2.
-Or you can download the weights for both models [here]().
+Our end-to-end pipeline uses two models [Specollate](https://github.com/pcdslab/SpeCollate) and ProteoRift.
+You can download the weights for both models [here]().

 1. Use mgf files for spectra in `sample_data/spectra`.
 Or you can use your own spectra files in mgf format.
 2. Use human peptidome subset in `sample_data/peptide_database`.
 You can provide your own peptide database file created using the Digestor tool provided by [OpenMS](https://www.openms.de/download/openms-binaries/).